Get

 If your kitty is of the indoor variety, this curiosity may be coupled with a desire to escape and explore the outside world.
 So, be prepared to act speedily to thwart any curiosity-driven escape attempts!

-Hormones are a dominant driving factor for most animal species.
-However, if you’ve ever been kept awake by the wailing of a female neighborhood cat in heat, then you know that when cats are governed by their hormones, it becomes very obvious.
+Sexual hormones are a dominant driving factor in the animal kingdom.
+However, if you’ve ever been kept awake by the wailing of a female neighborhood cat in heat, then you know that when cats are governed by their sex hormones, it becomes very obvious.

 The desire is so strong that females in heat have been known to mysteriously escape from houses and enclosures that were thought to have been secure.
 Just as much as a female in heat wants to locate a mate, so does the unneutered male.
 Males have been known to go to extraordinary lengths to reach a female in heat.